emreosminho/emreosminho/README.md

 ### Hi there 👋

 🌍 I'm from Istanbul/Turkey
-👨‍💻 I am a Computer Engineer
+👨‍💻 I am a DevOps Engineer
-🌱 I’m currently learning PHP and Laravel
-🔭 I’m currently working on creating demo website.
 📩 You can reach me via linkedin.com/in/emreosman